 Inventories are stated at the lower of cost or market.
 Cost is determined on a standard cost basis that approximates the first-in, first-out (FIFO) method.
 Market is determined based on net realizable value.
 Appropriate consideration is given to obsolescence, excessive levels, deterioration, and other factors in evaluating net realizable values.
-Our cannabis products consists of prepackaged purchased goods ready for resale, and cannabis flower grown in-house under our cultivation license, along with produced edibles and extracts developed under our production license.
+Our cannabis products consists of prepackaged purchased goods ready for resale, along with produced edibles and extracts developed under our production license.